 Treating IBS Pain

-There is no single treatment for pain, discomfort or other symptoms of IBS.
+There is no single treatment for pain, discomfort or other symptoms of irritable bowel syndrome (IBS).
 A number of therapies have been shown to be useful is some people.
 Always be sure to ask your doctor about possible side effects, which can occur with any treatment.
 Results for IBS pain management vary from person to person . . .

 - Relaxation therapy, hypnosis, or cognitive behavioral therapy can help improve pain tolerance.